Multi-Vendor Marketplace - Supplier - CSV Product Import

 Configuration (Admin Side)

-To Enable or disable the CSV import in the Admin Panel navigate to System → Configuration → Marketplace → CSV Import.
+To enable or disable the CSV import in the Admin Panel, go to System → Configuration → Supplier Frontend Product Uploader → Configuration → CSV Import.

-Send a notification when supplier uploads the products - Will send a notification to the Admin when a Vendor uploads new products using the CSV Import feature.
+Send a notification when supplier uploads the products - sends a notification to the Admin when a Vendor uploads new products using the CSV Import feature.

 How many product can be imported - Determines the number of products that can be imported at any one time using a CSV file.
 Setting this option to 0 will put no limit on the number.